 The impacts of current climate variability and the evidence of climate change are continuing to grow and with it our understanding of the challenges we face in adapting to those changes.
 Building resilience — the ability to adjust easily to or recover from a stress or change — is an important step in preparing to successfully address current and future pressures.
 The Carolinas Climate Resilience Conference seeks to assist by providing a platform to share experience and knowledge of opportunities, tools, resources, local initiatives, and expertise.
+Although research findings will be shared, this conference is intended to foster real-world solutions to climate adaptation in the Carolinas.

 Interactive presentations and audience discussion will improve understanding of our regional climate as well as information, services, and tools available to stakeholders and decision makers in the region.